 But make sure that your acupuncturist is an expert in fertility and is a member of the British Acupuncture Council.

-Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MRCHM
+Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MATCM, MAAC

-Dr (TCM) Attilio D'Alberto has been practicing acupuncture and Chinese herbal medicine for over 15 years.
-He is author of several self-help books on infertility and is passionate about empowering people with the ancient knowledge of Chinese medicine through lifestyle, diet and advice.
+Dr (TCM) Attilio D'Alberto has been practicing acupuncture for over 20 years and specialises in pregnancy acupuncture.
+He is author of My Pregnancy Guide and is passionate about empowering people with the ancient knowledge of Chinese medicine through lifestyle, diet and advice.

 Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China.
 This full time, five year degree program included six months internship at two of the largest hospitals in Beijing, China.